 The driver and front passenger seats turn around a complete 180 degrees.
 Combined with the passenger seats behind this enables you to make the front of the motorhome a compete dining and sitting area, with a table that is stored away easily when not in use.

 This area can also be turned into a single or double bed to allow for 2 double beds setup within.
 That is on top of the seating area/bed at the back of the van.
-For when I travel alone, or with say Rusty and or Faye etc I personally find my ideal as bed always ready at the back and living/dining space at the front.
+For when I travel alone, or with say the dog or another etc I personally find my ideal as bed always ready at the back and living/dining space at the front.
 Plenty of combinations to be made for personal taste and convenience.

 Moving onto the middle of the motorhome you can again see how the space and living conditions have been thought of.
 Here you will find the cooking/worktop space on one side (cleverly storing the completion of the front double bed), and on the other side is the toilet/shower cubicle.